North Korean defectors say human rights must be on table at summit

 "Kim Jong Il decided to have talks with South Korea, the 'sunshine policy' started, they were able to make all these promises... and what happened?
 Millions of people continue to die, suffer under this regime and they developed the nuclear program because they didn't follow through on the commitments," said Scholte.

-"When they've lied eight times, why shouldn't they lie the ninths time?" said Park.
+"When they've lied eight times, why shouldn't they lie the ninth time?" said Park.

 "What's even more important than nukes is the human rights issue," said Park.
 "It's the matter of whether our parents, brothers and sisters are living another 70 years as slaves of the leader or becoming free.
 It's an incredibly crucial time for us."